<< Back to Blog page

-In an increasingly digital world where consumers have more choice than ever, concerns about security, products, or customer service can cause potential clients to move on to another provider.
+In an increasingly digital world where consumer choice is no longer limited by geography in many instances, customers have more choice than ever.
+So concerns about trustworthiness, value for money, security, quality, and customer service can cause potential clients to move on to another provider.

-Consumers need to feel there is sufficient evidence that they can trust a company and psychology plays a significant role in determining how likely they are to use a particular brand or supplier.
+You need to feel there is sufficient evidence you can trust a company.
+Psychology plays a significant role in determining how likely you will be to use a particular brand or supplier.

 ‘Herd mentality’ influences decision making, whereby people assume that others know better and will therefore copy their behaviour.
 Cialdini called this psychological and social phenomenon ‘social proof’ in his 1984 book Influence.

 So, what will persuade people that you and your product or service are trustworthy, reliable, and valuable?
-Approval and endorsement evoke an automatic suggestion of validity and will supply the ‘proof’ that consumers are seeking.
+As we assume other people know better, their approval and endorsement evoke an automatic suggestion of validity.
+This can supply the ‘proof’ that consumers are seeking.

 The Six Main Types of Social Proof

 There are six general categories of social proof and they each rely on approval from, or endorsement by, a certain type of person or persons.
-Namely; a recognised body or organisation, an expert, a celebrity, another user, friends and family, and a large number of people.
+So, who or what are they and how does it work?

 1. Membership of professional organisations and governing bodies